hank1245/hank1245.github.io/_posts/2023-11-13-RPC-vs-REST.md

 { "jsonrpc": "2.0", "id": 1, "result": "0x12a7d9f" }
 ```

 That hex number `0x12a7d9f` translates to block 19,721,183.
-Pretty straightforward, right?
-But here's the thing - you just used RPC, not REST.
-And if you're like most developers, you probably didn't even think twice about it.
+This is straightforward, but you just used RPC, not REST.
+Most developers use this without considering the architectural difference.

 This got me thinking: when do we actually choose RPC over REST, and why does it matter?